algorandfoundation/puya-ts/docs/_md/_media/2024-05-21_primitive-bytes-and-strings.md

 Option 3 can be excluded because the requirement for a `new` keyword feels unnatural for representing a primitive value type.

-Option 1 and 2 are not preferred as they make maintaining semantic compatability with EcmaScript impractical.
+Option 1 and 2 are not preferred as they make maintaining semantic compatibility with EcmaScript impractical.

 Option 4 gives us the most natural feeling api whilst still giving us full control over the api surface.
 It doesn't support the `+` operator, but supports interpolation and `.concat` which gives us most of what `+` provides other than augmented assignment (ie. `+=`).